madpsy/xpa125b_controller/README.md

 # Hybrid Mode

+It is recommend to use this feature if your radio supports it.
 There is an option to always use the PTT detection pin `D3` even when the current mode supports PTT directly.
 A typical example is when in `rigctl` mode usually PTT state is determined by requesting it directly from rigctld in a polling fasion.
 However, if your radio has a PTT output (which goes to ground when it is TX'ing) you can wire this up to the controller and use it to detect PTT.

 There are two main advantages to this method: